ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Adapter for Oracle User's Manual.md

 ##### ADAPTER_ERROR_RESTART_INTERVAL (Unit: Second)

-When retrying the number of times set in the ADAPTER_ERROR_RESTART_COUNT property, indicates the retry cycle.
+When retrying the number of times set in the ADAPTER_ERROR_RESTART_COUNT property, this property indicates the retry cycle.

 -   Default Value: 0